 - Association for Computing Machinery Student Chapter (ACM) is the oldest organization for students studying and academics and professionals working in the field of computer science.

-- Computer Science Roadshow visit local schools to share information about computing and computing careers.
+- CS Roadshow visits local schools to share information about computing and computing careers.

-- Turing Scholars Student Association (TSSA) is the UTCS honors organization.
+- Turing Scholars Student Association (TSSA) is the student organization for the Turing Scholars honors program.